PlabonKumarsaha/Problem_Solutions_OJ/README.md

 * 627 - Swap salaries - swaping values in a column using SET,CASE and WHEN
 * 1179 - Reformat Department Table
 * 175 -Joining two tables - used Left joining to do it
+* 176 - Second Highest Salary - used subquery to do it